ia97lies/xauxi/README.md

 Xau xi is vietnamese and stands for ugly.
 The idea is to solve standard use cases with a simple configuration but also be able to handle nasty situations.

-Xauxi is currently based on LuaNode a very fun and greate project and seems to be much more performant than node.js or luvit.
+Xauxi is currently based on LuaNode a very fun and greate project and seems to have a better performance than node.js or luvit.

 ### Version
 Beta